imrickysu/ZYNQ-Custom-Board-Bring-Up-Guide/README.md

 ### Common Errors ###
 * Only PL logic can be found in JTAG chain.
 ARM can not be found.
     * MIO_2 controls the selection of Cascaded JTAG and Independent JTAG.
 If Independent JTAG is selected, ARM cannot be seen in the JTAG chain.
+    * PS_SRST_B should be high after powering up.
+Otherwise, PS will be held in reset state and only PL will be seen in the JTAG chain.

 ### Known Issues ###